-Aoife Hanratty (Junior Freshman)
+Aoife Hanratty (Fourth Year)

-"Since I started in September, House 5 really has become my home away from home.
+"House 5 really has become my home away from home.
 I really feel like I belong here in the Music Department with like-minded people and it's been really easy to make friends.
 I am really lucky to be here studying what I love!"

-Jill Montgomery (Junior Freshman)
+Jill Montgomery (Third Year)